jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 ### User Stories

-- I am a wheelchair user who has an interest in hiking but is put off by accessibility issues such as stiles, locked gates en route, poor path maintenance and not knowing, if any, what parts of the countryside have solutions in place for said issues.
+1. I am a wheelchair user who has an interest in hiking but is put off by accessibility issues such as stiles, locked gates en route, poor path maintenance and not knowing if any potential solutions have been implemented.

-- I am a person with a physical disability that is not bound by a wheelchair or other device, and I am looking for walks in the Huddersfield area.
+2. I am a person with a physical disability that is not bound by a wheelchair or other device, and I am looking for walks in the Huddersfield area.

-- I am somebody looking for the existence of a disability-friendly hiking group as information on inclusivity in hiking is not at the forefront of rambling group pages.
+3. I am somebody looking for the existence of a disability-friendly hiking group as information on inclusivity in hiking is not at the forefront of rambling group pages.

-- I am a user of a tablet and a phone.
+4. I am a user of a tablet and a phone.
 I want to experience all the website's features in an aesthetically pleasing manner.

-- I am the one of the founders of Hudds Hikers.
+5. I am the one of the founders of Hudds Hikers.
 I want a website that encourages people to simply turn up to a walk and be part of a group that is promoring and developing wider access to the countryside.

-### Design Process
+### Project Design

 1. I began designing the site by outlining what features and information I wanted my website to have, bearing in mind the user stories above.
 This led me to decide on creating three seperate pages: "Home" "Events" and "Join Us".